benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LA4C.png)

+**LA4C filters assignments to the '←' entity - to only those for which the value of  _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - satisfy the condition.**

 - LA4C appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
 - LA4C may appear before a quantifier followed by an R-combiner
 - Directly right of the relationship / path : a yellow/aggregated/blue/logical/red entity, or a quantifier